 Driving the Rain: Electrifying Transportation in Juneau, Alaska

-In late March 2015, RMI hosted the second annual eLab Accelerator (applications are now being accepted for eLab Accelerator 2016).
+In late March 2015, RMI hosted the second annual eLab Accelerator.
 Described as a bootcamp for electricity innovation, the four-day intensive work session brought together 12 teams from across the country—from New Mexico to Alaska and California to New Jersey—working on new business models, energy innovation districts, and new customer solutions.
 Together with RMI facilitators, Reos Partners, and a panel of expert faculty, they sped progress on their respective efforts.
 This is one of their stories.

 Juneau—Alaska’s tiny capital with a population of 32,000—sits at the base of the Juneau Icefield, and the Mendenhall glacier.
 “The Glacier,” as it is known there, is an icon that draws hundreds of thousands of tourists from around the world.
 Unfortunately, it is melting at an alarming rate.

 Though on the mainland, Juneau can be thought of as an island, since there are no roads connecting it to the rest of Alaska.
 Therefore, all fuel has to be shipped in on barges, making gas in Juneau cost about 50 percent higher at the pump than the national average and 26 percent higher than in Anchorage.
 And Juneau’s road system is actually very small, meaning electric vehicle range anxiety is not an issue.
 “About the longest drive you can take in Juneau is 55 miles from end to end,” says Alec Mesdag, of Juneau’s utility, Alaska Electric Light & Power (AEL&P).
 AEL&P also runs 99.5 percent on renewable energy from low-impact hydropower.
 These factors make Juneau an ideal place for electric vehicles.